-We have daily SEAL grinder PT bodyweight workouts posted up daily on our website, SEAL Grinder PT.
+We have daily bodyweight workouts posted up daily on our website www.sealgrinderpt.com.
 These are workouts like I did on the ship so you can do them anywhere.
-So if you want to train like a Navy SEAL this will give you something to try out and help your Special Forces Workout.
+So if you want to train like a Team Guy this will give you something to try out and help your Special Forces Workouts.

 Work on building your legs and hip flexors.
 Biking, running and swimming long distance are great activities.
 Doing box jumps and plyometric work are also great exercises.
-Stay away from any machine or heavy weights as this is not good at all.
+Stay away from any machine or heavy weights as this is not good at all for our purposes.

 1 mile run